• Skip to main content

 No, Lucky Bamboo is not a real bamboo.

-It is a part of a different family of plants called Asparagaceae.
+It is part of a different family of plants called Asparagaceae.

 2. Why Does Lucky Bamboo Look Like Bamboo?